Healthdirect Free Australian health advice you can count on.

 Many people have some symptoms of PTSD in the first couple of weeks after a traumatic event, but most recover on their own or with the help of family and friends.

-• trauma-focused cognitive behaviour therapy (TF-CBT), which involves working through memories of the trauma in a safe and structured environment, trying to change unhelpful beliefs and thoughts, and gradual exposure to triggers that are being avoided
+• Trauma-focused cognitive behaviour therapy (TF-CBT) — This involves working through memories of the trauma in a safe and structured environment, trying to change unhelpful beliefs and thoughts and gradual exposure to triggers that make you anxious.

-• eye movement desensitisation and reprocessing (EMDR), which involves working through memories of the trauma while going through a series of eye movements
+• Eye movement desensitisation and reprocessing (EMDR) — This involves working through memories of the trauma while going through a series of eye movements.

-It may take between 8 and 12 psychotherapy sessions to begin to get relief from symptoms.
-For some people, the condition may have become chronic and can take much longer to treat.
-The sooner treatment begins, the better.
+It may take between 8 and 12 sessions to get relief from symptoms.

 Medicines for PTSD

-It's important to be aware of the possible side effects and to maintain regular contact with a doctor or mental health practitioner while you're using the medications.
+The most useful medicines for PTSD are antidepressants.
+It can take time before they start to work.
+It’s important to be aware of the possible side effects and to maintain regular contact with a doctor or mental health practitioner while you’re taking these medicines.

 Supporting someone with PTSD

-Research has shown that support from family and friends is important in helping someone overcome the debilitating effects of PTSD.
-Couples or family therapy can help to fix damaged relationships.
+Research has shown that support from family and friends is important in helping someone recover from PTSD.
 In some cases, family members may need to seek support of their own.

 Complications of PTSD

-PTSD can prevent people from performing properly at work and make them isolated from relatives and friends.
+PTSD can make people isolated from relatives and friends.
 It can put great stress on families.
-This is why early support and treatment is essential.

 Resources and support